 Good for the girls.
 Women have an easier time converting to EPA and DHA.
 And post-menapausal women respond even better to flax.

-If you're looking for optimum health, however, you might want to use both flaxseed oil and fish oil -- regular fish oil supplements and fresh fish for EPA and DHA, combined with flaxseed for the ALA.
+If you're looking for optimum health, you might want to use both flaxseed oil and fish oil -- regular fish oil supplements and fresh fish for EPA and DHA, combined with our Omega Oil and Omega Mix for the ALA.